Frequently asked questions

 You may receive information on the number of shares that you own:

-- By requesting an extract of the securities account with the depositary with which you have signed a depositary agreement (for shareholders whose shares are kept with the depositary).
+- By requesting an extract of the securities account from the depository with which you have signed a depositary agreement (for shareholders whose shares are kept with the depository).

 - What is the procedure for buying/selling shares?

-Moscow Exchange shares are traded on the MICEX SE, which is the organiser of trading.
+Moscow Exchange shares are traded on Moscow Exchange, which is the market operator.

 The shares maybe bought via any broker.